YupingLi93/YupingLi93.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

-I am a fourth-year PhD student at the Leeds School of Business, University of Colorado Boulder.
-I'm interested in technological innovation, corporate strategy and digital platform.
+I am a fifth-year PhD student at the Leeds School of Business, University of Colorado Boulder.
+I'm interested in open source innovation, innovation and technology strategy, corporate strategy, and digital platforms.